wkoertgen/train.docker.dataguard/FAQ.md

 	ADD ./install/* /tmp/
 	RUN cd /tmp && ./oracle12c-install.sh

-The docker server copies the contents of the **subdirectory ./install**  to /tmp and tries to execute the scripts **oracle12c-install.sh** Remember: docker only obeys to his master's voice which is root.
+The ADD instruction tells the docker server to copy the contents of the **subdirectory ./install**  to /tmp of the image to be built just now.
+The RUN instruction tries to execute the script **oracle12c-install.sh.** Remember, that docker only obeys to his master's voice, which is root.

-The docker client is run by another user - here named hwk.
+Unfortunately the docker client is run by another user - here named hwk.
 See the contents of the subdirectory:

 	hwk@Thinkpad4:~/git/train.docker.dataguard/build/install$ ll
 	total 2625116